 Sujata Berry - Producer

-Sujata Berry has been a producer with the CBC since 1993.
+Sujata has been a producer with the CBC since 1993.
 She became a full time member of The Current team in 2011 after doing numerous shorter stints on the show.
-Prior to that she's worked in television news in Toronto, Vancouver and Charlottetown and as a documentary and feature interview producer at The National.
-She's won awards for her journalism at the CBC's Investigative Unit and for developing a website to commemorate the lives of the Canadians who perished in the Haiti Earthquake in 2010.
+Prior to that, she worked in television news in Toronto, Vancouver and Charlottetown and as a documentary and feature interview producer at The National.
+She's won awards for her journalism at the CBC's Investigative Unit and for developing a website to commemorate the lives of the Canadians who died in the Haiti Earthquake in 2010.
 She has a Masters of Journalism from Carleton University in Ottawa.

-Howard has been an investigative journalist with the CBC's the fifth estate since 1991.
-He has won numerous awards for journalism including the Justicia award and sharing the Michener award as part of a team that investigated the wrongful laying of sex abuse charges against members of a foster family in Saskatoon.
+Howard came to The Current in 2007 after 16 years at CBC television's flagship investigative show, the fifth estate.
+He has won numerous journalism awards, including the Justicia award, and shared the Michener award as part of a team that investigated the wrongful laying of sex abuse charges against members of a foster family in Saskatoon.
 Some of his other investigations included the Airbus Affair, the infiltration of neo-Nazis into the Canadian Airborne before it was disbanded, and the presence of Somali war criminals in Canada.
-He was a finalist this year for an International Emmy for a documentary examining the plight of animals in movies.
+He also was a finalist for an International Emmy for a documentary examining the plight of animals in movies.

-Kathleen is one of the original producers at The Current.
-Her CBC Radio career began in 1999 in Winnipeg where she worked as a reporter and associate producer in Winnipeg.
+Kathleen is one of the original producers of The Current.
+Her CBC Radio career began in 1999 in Winnipeg, where she worked as a reporter and associate producer.
 She returned home to Toronto as a producer with National Radio News and As It Happens.
-Before moving to radio, she worked as a print reporter at the Whitehorse Daily Star and The Vancouver Sun, and as a student intern at the Toronto Star.
+Before coming to radio, Kathleen worked as a print reporter at the Whitehorse Daily Star and The Vancouver Sun, and as a student intern at the Toronto Star.